 MANOVA using ecogeographic variables (EGVs) and ArcGIS PCA data from sister species pairs occurrence records of Collinsia and Tonella.
 Within each pair, most individual variables were significantly different, suggesting a role of ecological differentiation between these selfing-outcrossing sister species pairs.
 O>S indicates that the outcrossing species has a greater mean and O<S indicates that the selfing species has a greater mean.
 Overall MANOVA results for each species pair are significant, but there is no directionality for this overall test.
-For additional details on the distribution of the ecogeographic variables, see Figure S1.4 boxplots.
+For additional details on the distribution of the ecogeographic variables, see Figure A1.4 boxplots.

-Table S1.3 MANOVA